 For many TAS students, Bush Skills is where adventure begins.
-The introductory outdoor education program for students in Year 6, Bush Skills is focused on building confidence, resilience and independence, with the goal of the program to provide a strong background of basic outdoor skills that boys and girls will further develop when they enter the Cadet program in Years 7 and 8.
+The introductory outdoor education program for students in Year 6, Bush Skills is focused on building confidence, resilience and independence, with the goal of the program to provide a strong background of basic outdoor skills that boys and girls will further develop when they enter the Ranger program in Year 7 and finally Cadets in Year 8.

 On Activities Day 2, they head off campus to a local property where they rotate through six training stations:Fire-lighting – learning how to collect materials for, and build a small fire; Bush Cooking – learning how to, and cooking damper over hot coals; High Ropes – climbing a suspended ladder and a tower of crates while harnessed, using the correct calls; Navigation – learning about bearings and using a compass; Shelters – how to put up a shelter in which to sleep, using the knots taught on Activities Day 1; Radio – learning the phonetic alphabet and using basic call signs to send messages.